 Requesters have to fill a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
 After all, design is about solving a problem, so you need to understand the problem as much as possible before coming up with a solution.
 A design brief helps you understand what the client needs and allows you to create solid, manageable goals for the project.

-r/freedesign connects you to clients from all walks of life, with requests that differ greatly in scope; taking these requests on gives you the chance to push your creativity and diversify your skills.
+r/freedesign connects you to clients from all walks of life, with requests that differ greatly in scope.
+By taking these requests on, you get the chance to push your creativity and diversify your skills.
 A diverse portfolio highlights your adaptability — something clients often look for when hiring a graphic designer.
 Having experience in different types of projects will help you reach a wider audience as well.

 Like you, I started out by providing free services on r/freedesign.
 One of the clients actually liked my logo design so much he paid me $150 after the job was done.
 It was my first paycheck, and really taught me the value of quality work.